Evento

 Round table

-The future of the bioeconomy in the light of demographic and social evolutions in the EU, Italy and Africa
+The future of the bioeconomy in the light of demographic and social challenges in the EU, Italy and Africa

 Chair: